 If your documentation is not sufficient, we will contact you to advise you to submit additional evidence of your disability.

 Documents sent to the University Admissions Centre (UAC) with your university application are not forwarded to UNSW.
-Your Equitable Learning Advisor does not have access to any of the documents you previously supplied to UAC or the Board of Studies, or to any supporting documents you submitted when you accepted your UNSW offer.
+Your Equitable Learning Facilitator does not have access to any of the documents you previously supplied to UAC or the Board of Studies, or to any supporting documents you submitted when you accepted your UNSW offer.

 You need to provide us with a complete set of professional documents showing evidence of your disability or personal circumstances when you register.
 The original documents must be available on request.